 1.06 After the answer is received, a steady high tone is heard to notify the test person to hang up the handset.
-If this command is not fulfilled within 60 seconds, disconnect occurs.
+If this command is not fulfilled within 60 this command is not fulfille whether to seconds, disconnect occurs.
 When the handset is placed on-hook, the sequence to test for FEMF between the loop conductors and ground begins.
-This test detects any dc FEMF between tip and ground, ring and ground, or tip and ring greater than +3.0 volts (+6 volts with option YT) with a series leakage resistance greater than 100 kilohms.
+This test detects any dc FEMF between tip and ground, ring and ground, or tip and ring greater than \pm 3.0 volts with a series leakage resistance greater than 100 kilohms.
 If lower leakage (higher value of resistance) is present, a larger FEMF is required before test failure is indicated.
 Upon completion of the loop FEMF tests, one of the following answers is heard three times for clarity.

-CONDI TION ANSWER
+CONDITION ANSWER

-Loop FEMF ок 3 rings
+Loop FEMF OK 3 rings

 Loop FEMF too high 2 rings

-If the receiver is lifted off the switch hook before all answers have finished, the remaining rings will be heard as beeps.
+If the receiver is lifted off the switchhook before all answers have finished, the remaining rings will be heard as beeps.
 After the answer is completed, an interrupted dial tone is heard requesting a new test digit.
-If the handset is not removed from the switch hook before the answer has finished, the test line disconnects.
+If the handset is not removed from the switchhook before the answer has finished, the test line disconnects.